mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 Regardless of approach, heroes eventually reach Assembly Site.
 Before final confrontation:

 **READ ALOUD:**
 > *You stand at the edge of the Assembly Site.
 The ancient stone circle hums with power.
-The three Components rest on pedestals, glowing, pulsing, CALLING to each other.
+The five Components rest on pedestals, glowing, pulsing, CALLING to each other.
 They WANT to be united.
 And in the center, Lord Shadows Blackwood turns to face you.*
 >
 > *He's removed his mask.
 No more Lord Shadows.
 Just Corvus.
 Just a man—tired, scarred, hair gone gray from stress though he's barely past forty.
 His eyes meet yours.
 Human eyes.
 Desperate eyes.*
 >